evanwills/firing-logger/README_program-edit-workflow.md

 A program object has two types of state

-* `used` - whether the program has been used or selected for use
+* `used` - whether or not, the given version of the program has ever been used or selected for use
-* `superseded` - whether or not a given version of the program has been superseded.
+* `superseded` - whether or not a given version of the program has been superseded. (i.e. update after it's been used)

 ## Program `used`